MKarman728/Tranquily/README.md

 ### Home Page

-Users are able to search by property names/taglines using the search bar as well as sort by category from the home menu to see all properties available.
+Users are able to search by property names and taglines using the search bar as well as sort by category from the home menu to see all properties available.
 ![Home Page](./homepage.png)

 ### Property Details